Parisson/TimeSide/doc/source/ui.rst

 Web server interface
 ====================

-An experimental web server based on Django has been added to the package from version 0.5.4.
+An EXPERIMENTAL web server based on Django has been added to the package from version 0.5.4.
 The goal is to provide a full REST API to TimeSide to enable new kinds of audio processing web services.

 A sandbox is provide in timeside/server/sandbox and you can initialize it and test it like this: